Sunwarul/sunwarul/README.md

 ### Hi there 👋

 I am Sunwarul, from Rangpur Bangladesh.
-I am a tech enthusiast & an open-source advocate.
-I am always open to collaborating on projects and innovative/disruptive ideas.
+A tech enthusiast & an open-source advocate.
+Always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here:

 <!-- Socical platform links -->